opsone-ch/documentation/services/ftp/index.md

 # FTP wrapper

 Install and configures your ProFTPDserver and manage the virtual users.

-Please remember: only use if not possible with SFTP!
+** Warning: ** Please remember: only use if not possible with SFTP!

+---

 ## Users